jimhester/knitrBootstrap/README.md

 ## Features ##
 * Automatic table of contents constructed from h1-4 tags using [tocify]
-* Output automatically resized to fit the display
+* Images are automatically thumbnailed and lightboxed using [fancybox]
+* Style with themes from [bootswatch], optionally including a style switch.
+* Code blocks automatically highlighted using [highlight.js], optionally including a style switch.
 * Code/Output block and plot visibility can be toggled with a mouse click
-* Images are automatically thumbnailed and lightboxed using [fancybox]
-* Code blocks automatically highlighted using [highlight.js]
-* Automatically wraps code block with div elements to work with bootstrap
-* Style with themes from [bootswatch], optionally including all styles and a switcher.
 * Create completely offline reports, including all css, javascript and images
 * Mathematical equations using [mathjax], note this does not work offline